Export or move composite food products

 - contain processed meat

-- need to be transported and stored chilled or frozen
+- need to be transported and stored chilled or frozen (products that are not shelf-stable)

 You do not need a composite EHC if the only processed meat in the product is gelatine, collagen or highly refined products such as chondroitin, glucosamine or rennet.